Vardhan-225/Amoskys/docs/PHASE1_FINAL_VALIDATION.md

 ## Executive Summary

-Amoskys Phase 1 foundation transformation has been **successfully completed**.
+InfraSpectre Phase 1 foundation transformation has been **successfully completed**.
 The repository has been transformed from a prototype into a production-ready security platform with enterprise-grade architecture, comprehensive documentation, and 100% test reliability.

 ## Final Validation Results